 You may be required to search for, and make use of, third-party material online.
 Alternatives for required/assessed research material can be provided to enable you to meet the learning outcomes of the module.

-This module has Tutor-Marked Assignments (TMAs), which must be submitted online via the OU electronic TMA system, and an end-of-module assessment, also submitted online.
+This module has Tutor-Marked Assignments (TMAs), which must be submitted online via the OU electronic TMA system, and an End-of-Module Assessment (EMA), also submitted online.

 You will receive feedback from your tutor on your submitted Tutor-Marked Assignments (TMAs).
-This will help you to reflect on your TMA performance.
+This will help you to reflect on your performance and progress.
 You should refer to it to help you prepare for your next assignment.

 « Back to Children's literature